JaideepPrasad/Data-Science/Machine Learning/Classifier/README.md

    - split data into train and test data
    - test a few classifiers (Decision Tree, KNN, Logistic Regression, SVM, and others) with base hyper parameters
    - choose best models
-   - finetune best models using gridserch
+   - finetune best models using gridsearch

 #### Ensemble:
    - use a voting system that includes all the finetuned best models